winks/f5n.org/content/blog/2020/advent-of-code-2020.md

   * The examples are tremendously helpful
   * I don't think I'll ever be a really fast competitive coder
   * Some problems were SO MUCH easier because I did last year's puzzles
-  * Python is kinda good for this.
+  * Python is kinda good for this

 ## Appendix 1 - My scores